ceciliomichael/ClaudeFlow/.session/details/memory_details.md

 6.  **Confirmation**: Notify the user that memory has been updated with efficient, interconnected context snapshots.

 **Goal**: Create a network of small, focused memory files that together provide complete contextual understanding when loaded, while individually remaining under token limits to avoid context overload.
+This network should facilitate efficient context persistence between commands and sessions.